yjhp1016/taichi_LBM3D/README.md

 You can specify the input file at:
 `solid_np = init_geo('./img_ftb131.txt')`

+For two phase solver, a two phase distribution input file is also requred.
+This file is composed of -1 and 1 representing phase 1 and 2 respectively

 ###### set geometry size
 Set geometry input file size here: `nx,ny,nz = 131,131,131`